OMR-PRAIG-UA-ES/kernpy/README.md

 pip install Pillow
 ```

-- To pars- e a IIIF (International Image Interoperability Framework) manifest in Python, we use the `requests` library to fetch the manifest file:
+- To parse a IIIF (International Image Interoperability Framework) manifest in Python, we use the `requests` library to fetch the manifest file:
 ```shell
 pip install requests
 ```